 Is there anything about this movement that couldn’t have been invented today?

 K. V.: We could create this movement today but not the balance spring at its heart.
 Guillaume balance wheels are no longer manufactured, nor are steel balance wheels, but in terms of precision, they are the best.

 K. V.: Because the chronometry competitions were abandoned.
 During the quartz crisis, it was thought that the mechanical watch was dead and the competitions stopped.
 The Guillaume balance wheel is expensive to manufacture.
 This calibre combines a steel balance spring and a bimetallic balance.
 But unlike traditional bimetallic balances, this one has a brass blade and a blade made of an alloy called Invar, a temperature-insensitive metal invented by Charles-Edouard Guillaume.
 This compensates for variations due to temperature changes.

 “Guillaume balance wheels are no longer manufactured, nor are steel balance wheels, but in terms of precision, they are the best.”

 There was no anti-shock system on these movements as they were not intended to be worn.
 Did you add one?

 K. V.: We chose not to.
 If we had added an anti-shock system, we would have had to modify the balance bridge and the adjustment system, and as we wanted to respect the original calibre, it was not possible.
 It is up to the customer to wear this watch with respect.

 J. T.: We will explain this to all the purchasers.
-They all have enough knowledge of watchmaking to avoid going to a squash game with their timepiece...
+They all have enough knowledge of watchmaking to avoid taking their timepiece with them to a squash game.

-These movements had no face and you had to create it.
-In what spirit did you operate?
+These movements had no face and you had to create one.
+Where did you draw your inspiration?